 Once you have your priorities set then you will want to examine the actual equipment needs.
-Part of this will be asking, what are the specific performance needs of the patrons who will be using the facility.
-Will it need to fit multiple aspects, such as the needs for the schools Physical Education program as well as the athletic needs?
-Design and layout of equipment may rely to a degree on the level of strength & conditioning coaching offered by your school.
+Part of this will be asking, what are the specific performance needs of the patrons.
+Will it need to fit multiple aspects?
+Such as the needs for the schools Physical Education program as well as the athletic needs?
+Design and layout of equipment may rely on the level of strength & conditioning coaching offered by your school.
 The facility must be designed to meet the practical performance needs of your educational requirements, coaches, and student athletes.

-Once you have decided on these needs, you are down to the actual equipment you would like to fill your room.
+Once you have decided on these needs, you are down to the actual equipment you would like.
 Most of the equipment providers you work with will have a planner or design layout capability so you can give them your choice of equipment and they will be able to give you an architectural layout of your facility prior to you making the order.
 This is very useful in visually being able to see how your facility will lay out and give you the opportunity to make any changes if needed.

-As I stated in the beginning, there is a wide variety of equipment that one can consider when building or rejuvenating their weight rooms.
-Do your homework on what you would like your facility to look like and how you would like it to function.
-Talk with several equipment providers and if possible tour other facilities similar to the size and needs of what you have or want.
+As stated before, there is a variety of equipment that one can consider when building or rejuvenating their weight rooms.
+Do your homework on what you would like your facility to look like and to function.
+Talk with several equipment providers.
+If possible tour other facilities similar to the size and needs of what you have or want.
 Specifically, ask those in charge of the facility what they liked, what they did not like and what they would do differently if they could.
-This insight will be valuable when making your final decisions in developing the weight room design that will meet everyone’s needs.
+This insight will be valuable when making your final decisions in developing the weight room design.

 The 2009 Strength and Conditioning Professional of the Year, Jeff is in his 16th year at Winona State University as Strength and Conditioning/ Director of Fitness.
 He is responsible for 10 Division II teams.
 Previously he was the head strength and conditioning coach for Olympic sports at Iowa State University, an assistant at the University of Memphis, and an assistant at the US Olympic training center in Colorado.
 Reinardy was part of two men’s basketball national championships in three appearances, numerous conference championships, and several individual national champions at both the Division I and II levels.
 He also holds club coach and sports performance certifications through USA Weightlifting, and is the former ADFPA American Squat record holder in the 148 weight class and four Minnesota state ADFPA championships.